 The multitudes that followed Christ were convinced that He was going to bring a glorious kingdom to earth, freeing them from the oppressive Roman rule.
 Even His own disciples were thinking this way (Luke 19:11).
 Misunderstanding the prophecies, they were shocked when He began to talk about death to self and carrying the cross (Luke 9:22).
 They left Him in droves because of these teachings.
-Similarly, believers today misunderstand the call of Jesus as a call to health, wealth and prosperity.
+Similarly, sometimes believers today misunderstand the call of Jesus as a call to health, wealth and prosperity.
 Nothing could be farther from the truth.
-The call of Jesus is a call to die, but today many of His followers, unwilling to accept a call to die, leave Him or simply change His message to something more pleasant.
+The call of Jesus is a call to die, but today some, unwilling to accept a call to die, leave Him or simply change His message to something more pleasant.

 But His message never guaranteed a pleasant life.
 Jesus instead guaranteed that trials would come to His followers (John 16:33).
 Discipleship demands sacrifice, and Jesus never hid that cost.
 He also promised that He would be there to us give us the joy and peace of the Holy Spirit (John 14:15-19), comfort us in our trials (James 1:12), and act as a faithful high priest who understands our struggles (Hebrews 2:17) and accomplish for us peace with God by His blood (Romans 5:1).